-On July 16, 2021, the Company completed a new Corporate Facility for \$160.0 million with a three-year term, of which \$98.0 million was drawn on July 30, 2021.
-The purpose of the loan is to refinance the Term Loan and general corporate purposes.
+Post period end, the Company has signed a new Corporate Facility for an amount up to \$150.0 million with a three-year term, which can be drawn from the end of July 2021.
+The purpose of the loan is to refinance the Term Loan which is due for repayment by January 14, 2022, and general corporate purposes.
 Similar to the existing facility, it will be repaid from the proceeds of dividends received from Prime, while ensuring the Company preserves a sufficient minimum cash balance to conduct operations.
 The loan will be subject to financial and liquidity covenants.